-Thanks to remote work, electronic notary services are finally widely available.
-In this guide, you’ll learn the steps to becoming a notary for online services, the benefits of becoming a notary, insights into state-specific information, income potential and more.
+In this guide, you’ll learn the steps for how to become an online notary, the benefits of becoming a notary, insights into state-specific information, income potential and more.

 Let’s dive in: